What Are the Low-Key Signs That Reveal a Person’s True Character?

 Going through difficult situations frequently reveals a person’s genuine nature.
 A true buddy or ally is someone who supports you during difficult times, even if it is inconvenient for them.

-A friend demonstrates their commitment and concern when they help you get through a difficult time without flinching or whining.
+A friend demonstrates their commitment and concern by helping you through a difficult time without flinching or whining.

 18. Avoiding Manipulative Tactics